stephangriesel/telerik-blogs/front-end-focus-react-tip-june.md

 }
 ```

-My `Menu.js` component, also consumes this context but also has a button that calls the update method:
+My `Menu.js` component also consumes this same context but also has a button that calls the update method:

 ```
 <FontAwesomeIcon icon="bars" className="hoverable" onClick={() => {